Types of editing

 Manuscript evaluation

-A manuscript evaluation is a written report that provides the author with feedback on writing style, plot, pacing, characterization, logic, and plausibility.For more information about levels of editing, see the Editors’ Association of Canada’s definitions of editorial skills.
+A manuscript evaluation is a written report that provides the author with feedback on writing style, plot, pacing, characterization, logic, and plausibility.See Editors Canada’s definitions of editorial skills for more editorial tasks.